juhorosq/pwgen/README.md

-# pwgen
+# pwgen - A Random Password Generator
-Random password generator

 This is a small program that creates randomized strings from predefined or user-provided sets of symbols, or a combination of these.
 Although it tries to